Engineering: Drafting Technology, A.S.

 Total Units60

-An Associate Degree in this program requires students to follow MSJC's General Education, Option A and complete all general education areas, all major requirements, and complete an overall total of 60 degree applicable units with a minimum 2.0 GPA.
+An Associate Degree in this program requires students to complete MSJC's Local General Education by fulfilling all general education areas.
+In addition, students must complete all major requirements and complete an overall total of 60 degree applicable units with a minimum 2.0 GPA.

 Course Title Credits